 Sashimi

-I was buzzed on sake when that gorgeously marbled hunk of otoro
+I was buzzed on sake when that marbled hunk of otoro

-slipped from my chopsticks into tamari leaving Rorschach on my tee.
+slipped from my chopsticks leaving tamari Rorschach on my tee.

 “Diablo Rojo!”
 I bellowed, pulling my shirt flat, my friend, Victoria,

-third Sapporo, slapping the table, “Yasss, you a sea witch, bitch!”
+third Sapporo, slapping the table, “You a sea witch, bitch!”

 The stone-jawed itamae glanced at us from behind a cooler